-Canada is beginning to develop their own version of a “Tell Us Once” policy, an approach pioneered in Europe by the likes of Estonia, a policy where having provided your data to one government agency, you’ll never be asked for it again from another, defined explicitly through legislation.
+Canada is beginning to develop their own version of a “Tell Us Once” Digital Identity policy, an approach pioneered in Europe by the likes of Estonia, a policy where having provided your data to one government agency, you’ll never be asked for it again from another, defined explicitly through legislation.

 “They do so through the “once only” policy, which dictates that no single piece of information should be entered twice.
 Instead of having to “prepare” a loan application, applicants have their data—income, debt, savings—pulled from elsewhere in the system.
 There’s nothing to fill out in doctors’ waiting rooms, because physicians can access their patients’ medical histories.”